Travelers On American Airlines May Be Asked Their Weight Before Boarding Plane Through New Pilot Program

 “There’s a good chance that by the end of this year, in a pilot program, American will be an airline that will ask for volunteers to give their weight before they get on the plane,” he said.

-The reason the FAA wants to know how many pounds you’re packing — safety.READ MORE: Boat Operators Must Now Take Mandatory Boating Safety Course Under Brianna's Law
+The reason the FAA wants to know how many pounds you’re packing — safety.READ MORE: Child Tax Credit: When Will Parents Get Their First Monthly Check?

 “Airlines are very critical about their weight and balance.
 It’s crucial to the performance of the plane,” Greenberg said.